digitalvirtuallife/how.bitshares.works/docs/bts_holders/tokens/mpa.rst

 > A simple example would be a MPA that is backed by USD (a stable crypto token within BitShares) that requires a collateral ratio of 200%.
 Then, in order to get new coin, we can borrow 100 USD worth of new coins by paying 200 USD.

 By this, the supply of your coin is increased by 100.
 But how would it be decreased?
-The USD are locked in the smart contract and can only be reclaimed if the debt (here, 100 coins) are returned.
+The Money is locked in the smart contract and can only be reclaimed if the debt (here, 100 coins) are returned.
 Returning them will result in the coins being removed from the supply because the are no longer backed by any collateral.